Yuemeng-Zhang/Real-Estate-Web-Scraping/README.md

  Fetch data from www.redfin.com automatically

  You can re-difine URL to get data for different cities, the default city in notebook is set to "New York"

+ You can download the right version of selenium chromedriver here: https://chromedriver.chromium.org/downloads